Jac-Zac/My-home-config/README.md

 ## Other things 📚

 I'd like to slowly switch aways from powerlevel10k to get a faster feeling shell, but now I will be focusing on other things but also better my configuration for M1 Mac.
-For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles), and for the bootstrap script I took inspiration from [this repo instead](https://github.com/natelandau/dotfiles)
+For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles), and for the bootstrap script I took inspiration from [this repo instead](https://github.com/natelandau/dotfiles).
+I have also started using [`Zsh Vi Mode`](https://github.com/jeffreytse/zsh-vi-mode), in my shell prompt

 <h2 align="center">
 <hr>